-Jee Leong Koh (Organizer) is the author of four books of poems and a book of zuihitsu.
-His latest book of poems Steep Tea (Carcanet) was named a Best Book of 2015 by UK’s Financial Times, and a Finalist by Lambda Literary.
-His work was shortlisted for the Singapore Literature Prize and translated into Japanese, Chinese, Russian, and Latvian.
+Jee Leong Koh is the author of four books of poems and a book of essays.
+His latest book of poems Steep Tea (Carcanet) was named a Best Book of 2015 by UK’s Financial Times.
+His work was shortlisted for the Singapore Literature Prize and translated into Japanese, Chinese, and Russian.
 Originally from Singapore, Jee now lives in New York City, where he runs the arts website Singapore Poetry, the Second Saturdays Reading Series, and the Singapore Literature Festival in NYC.

-Maureen Hoon (Communications and Non-profit Arts Consultant) has extensive expertise in non-profit arts management and marketing communications.
+Maureen Hoon has extensive expertise in non-profit arts management and marketing communications.
 To date, she has worked with over 30 global clients on high-profile media campaigns, Corporate Social Responsibility outreach, and community engagement.
 She is also a New York-based visual artist with her studio based in Long Island City, Queens.
 She has a bachelor’s degree in English Literature and graduated with a Master’s degree from Pratt Institute’s School of Art & Design.

-Originally from Singapore, Marcus Yi (Drama Producer) is an award winning writer, director, and performer based in New York.
+Originally from Singapore, Marcus Yi is an award winning writer/director and performer based in New York.
 He has created work in Singapore, Atlanta, and New York, and is the artistic director of Living Room Theater.
 He has worked on over 100 productions.
 Marcus was also named one of Indie Theater Now’s 2014 People of the Year and is an Indie Theater Now Playwright.

-Born in Malaysia, raised in Hong Kong, Singapore, and the San Francisco Bay Area, Tomson “T-$$$” Tee (Video Director and Producer) is an award-winning filmmaker based in NYC.
+Born in Malaysia.
+Raised in Hong Kong, Singapore and the San Francisco Bay Area, Tomson “T-$$$” Tee is an award-winning filmmaker based in NYC.
 Tomson likes to spend his free time… well he doesn’t really have any.
 He’s usually off finding ways to make his next project.

 Organizing Committee of the Inaugural Festival